History of the camera: Digital SLRs (DSLRs)

 Nikon was interested in digital photography since the mid-1980s.
-In JULY of 1986, while presenting to Photokina, Nikon introduced an operational prototype of the first SLR-type digital camera (Still Video Camera), manufactured by Panasonic.
+In July 1986, while presenting to Photokina, Nikon introduced an operational prototype of the first SLR-type digital camera (Still Video Camera), manufactured by Panasonic.
 The Nikon SVC was built around a sensor 2/3 " charge-coupled device of 300,000 pixels.
-Storage media, a magnetic floppy inside the camera allows recording 25 or 50 B&W images, depending on the definition.
-In 1988, Nikon released the first commercial DSLR camera, the QV-1000C.
+Storage media, a magnetic floppy inside the camera, allows recording 25 or 50 B&W images, depending on the definition.